Background on Next-Gen MCAS

 Building a New Assessment for the Next Generation and Reviewing the Massachusetts Curriculum Frameworks

 The Department of Elementary and Secondary Education (ESE) is in the process of upgrading MCAS to better measure the critical thinking skills students need for success in the 21st century.

 The new test, informally called "MCAS 2.0," will build upon the best aspects of the MCAS assessments that have served the Commonwealth well for the past two decades.
 The test will include innovative items developed by PARCC, along with new items specifically created to assess the Massachusetts learning standards.

 MCAS 2.0 will be designed to be taken on a computer.
 The plan is to phase in computer-based testing so that computer-based tests are fully administered statewide in 2019, with many students participating as well in 2017 and 2018.

 Massachusetts will have complete control of test administration, test content, testing windows, and the reporting of results.

+Please email us with your questions or comments about the next-generation MCAS.
 As ESE builds the new assessments, we are also seeking the input of educators and community stakeholders from across the state to review the English language arts (ELA) and math standards.